enthought/ets/docs/source/eeps/eep-4.rst

 A reasonable initial step may be to use stub generation tools to generate stub files for most of the modules.
-However most of the work will need to be done with the :module:`traits.trait_types` module, since those need to be converted into something that represents the value type (eg. int, str, list, etc.) rather than the ``TraitType`` object.
+However most of the work will need to be done with the :mod:`traits.trait_types` module, since those need to be converted into something that represents the value type (eg. int, str, list, etc.) rather than the ``TraitType`` object.